kenneth-miura/spotify-shortcuts/README.md

 #Set up

-set:
-    SPOTIPY_CLIENT_ID,
-    SPOTIPY_CLIENT_SECRET,
-    SPOTIPY_REDIRECT_URL,
-    to corresponding info from the spotify developer dashboard.
-Set as env variables.
+set SPOTIPY_CLIENT_ID,SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URL to corresponding info from the spotify developer dashboard.
+Set as environment variables.
-Set SPOTIFY_USERNAME to your spotify username
+Set SPOTIFY_USERNAME to your spotify username.

 # dependencies
 pynput